Vincit/objection.js/doc/includes/API.md

 from|string&#124;Array.&lt;string&gt;|The column that is joined to `from` property of the `RelationJoin`.
 For example `Person_Movie.actorId` where `Person_Movie` is the join table.
 Composite key can be specified using an array of columns e.g. `['Person_Movie.a', 'Person_Movie.b']`. to|string&#124;Array.&lt;string&gt;|The column that is joined to `to` property of the `RelationJoin`.
 For example `Person_Movie.movieId` where `Person_Movie` is the join table.
 Composite key can be specified using an array of columns e.g. `['Person_Movie.a', 'Person_Movie.b']`. modelClass|string&#124;ModelClass|If you have a model class for the join table, you should specify it here.
-This is optional so you don't need to create a model class if you don't want to.
+This is optional so you don't need to create a model class if you don't want to. extra|Array.&lt;string&gt;|Columns listed here are automatically joined to the related objects when they are fetched and automatically written to the join table instead of the related table on insert.